KarolisRam/MineRL2021-Intro-baselines/README.md

 ```
 The BC and RL ones come with pretrained models.
 If you want to train them yourself, you will have to uncomment the `train()` line at the end of the file.

-## Weights & Biases integration

-Baselines come with an integration for [Weights & Biases](https://wandb.ai/) logging, for demonstration purposes.
-To use them you need to install W&B with `pip install wandb` and uncomment lines in the baseline codes.

-This will allow easy logging of training runs and evaluation episodes to online dashboards.
-Especially the logging of videos is handy if you wish to debug what your agent is doing!

 ## Submittable repositories

 The following links will lead you to submittable versions of the baselines: